Hierarchical Amortized Training for Memory-efficient High Resolution 3D GAN: Experiments

 \section{Experiments}

-We evaluate the proposed model's performance in image synthesis, and demonstrate three clinical applications with HA-GAN: data augmentation, image super-resolution and clinical-relevant feature extraction.
+We evaluate the proposed model's performance in image synthesis, and demonstrate two clinical applications with HA-GAN: data augmentation and clinical-relevant feature extraction.
 We also explore the semantic meaning of the latent variable.
 We perform 5-fold cross-validation for the image synthesis experiments.
-We compare our method with baseline methods, including WGAN~\cite{gulrajani2017improved}, VAE-GAN~\cite{larsen2015autoencoding}, $\alpha$-GAN~\cite{kwon2019generation} and Progressive GAN~\cite{progressive_gan}.
+We compare our method with baseline methods, including WGAN~\cite{gulrajani2017improved}, VAE-GAN~\cite{larsen2016autoencoding}, $\alpha$-GAN~\cite{kwon2019generation}, Progressive GAN~\cite{progressive_gan}, 3D StyleGAN 2~\cite{hong20213d} and CCE-GAN~\cite{xing2021cycle}.